frlender/Jandas/API.md

 constructor(values: T[]): Series<T>
 constructor(values: T[], options:SeriesInitOptions): Series<T>
 ```
 Constructs a series.
 The first argument is an array of values.
-The second optional argument is either the name or the index of the series depending on its type.
-When there are three arguments, the second will be the index of the series and the third the name.
+The second argument is optional and used to set the name and the index of the series.

 \
 **Series.iloc**